Acute Respiratory Distress Syndrome (ARDS)

 What is acute respiratory distress syndrome (ARDS)?

-Acute respiratory distress syndrome (ARDS) is a lung problem.
-It happens when fluid builds up in the lungs, causing breathing failure and low oxygen levels in the blood.
+Acute respiratory distress syndrome (ARDS) is a serious lung problem.
+Fluid builds up in the lungs, causing breathing failure and low oxygen levels in the blood.
 ARDS is life-threatening, because it keeps organs like the brain and kidneys from getting the oxygen they need to work.
 It can also put a strain on the heart.

 What causes it?